 Long-Range Wireless Gate Annunciator

-Read first the original article for background.
+Read the original article for background.

 The sensor requires an amplifier/filter/rectifier to complete the system.
 Figure 1 shows the circuit, derived mostly from this application note.
 It consists of a sample-and-hold input stage, variable gain filter/amplifier, full-wave rectifier and output buffer transistor.

 The IF signal from the sensor is amplified and filtered by opamps U1a and U1b.
-Gain can be adjusted from about 3000 to 10,000 (~70-80 dB).
+Gain can be adjusted from about 1000 to 10,000 (~60-80 dB).
 Frequency response is ~5-50 Hz, making the sensor most sensitive to speeds in the range of 0.15 to 1.5 MPH (0.25-2.5 km/h), walking speed.
-(For more on the speed range issue, see 'Lessons Learned' below).
+(For more on the speed range issue, see 'Lessons Learned' below.)
 The output of U1b is fed to U1c and U1d.
 When the signal exceeds 1 volt peak-to-peak amplitude, one or both 1N914 diodes conduct, charging the 100 µF capacitor and turning on the NPN output transistor.
 The output is pulled to ground when a moving object is detected.

-IF Amplifier Frequency Response
+IF Amplifier Gain vs Frequency

 Update: Lessons Learned